FREE DELIVERY for orders over €50 in SLO and €150 in the EU

 4. Treat yourself to a scalp massage

-Gently massage your scalp with your fingers for a few minutes every evening.
+Gently massage the scalp with your fingers for a few minutes every evening.
 This increases blood circulation and stimulates hair follicles to grow.
 (2*)

 5.Eat foods rich in vitamins and minerals

-Shortage iron, B-complex vitamins, zinc and omega-3 can cause weakened hair.
+Deficiency iron, vitamins B-complex, zinc [[t 5377]]and omega-3 can causes weakened hair.
 Add to diet whole foods or proven nutritional supplements.
 (3*)

-Elixiré Hair Fusion capsules for hair, skin and nails They provide holistic support for the body from the inside out with a combination of vitamins, minerals and plant extracts.
+Elixiré Hair Fusion capsules for hair, skin and nails give holistic support to the body from the inside out with a combination of vitamins, minerals and plant extracts.

 6. Manage stress

 Stress often triggers a condition called telogen effluvium – temporary hair loss.
-Relaxation techniques, yoga or walks in nature can help balance it.
+Relaxation techniques, yoga or nature walks can help balance.
 (2*)

-Periods such as menopause or postpartum period often lead to hormonal fluctuations that affect hair.
+Periods such as menopause or postpartum period often lead to hormonal fluctuations that affect the hair.
 (2*)

 Consult your doctor if you suspect a hormonal imbalance.

-Elixré Power Growth Serum It contains all the key active ingredients that act directly on the hair follicles.
+Elixré Power Growth Serum contains all the key active ingredients that work directly on the hair follicles.

 9. Avoid tight hairstyles

-Permanent hairstyles (e.g., ponytails or braids) that pull on the hair can cause traction alopecia – gradual thinning in certain areas.
+Permanent hairstyles (eg pigtails or braids) that pull on the hair can cause traction alopecia - gradual thinning in certain areas.
 (4*)

 10. Don't delay - act on time

 When you notice a change in hair density, act quickly.
-As dermatologist Dr. Schultz says:
+According to dermatologist dr. Schultz:

-“It’s easier to keep hair than to regain it.”
+“It's easier to keep your hair than to get it back.”

-Conclusion: Hair loss is not the end of the world – it is the beginning of a new routine
+Conclusion: Hair loss isn't the end of the world - it's the start of a new routine

-With a little patience, proper care, and quality products, you can restore balance to your scalp and strengthen your hair.
-Your body responds to internal and external influences – and you can help it shine again with the right steps.
+With some patience, proper care and quality products, you can restore balance to your scalp and strengthen your hair.
+Your body reacts to internal and external influences - and you can help it return to shine with the right steps.

 Literature: (*)